jgneff/openjdk/README.md

 * the [home interface](https://snapcraft.io/docs/home-interface) for the JDK tools to read and write files under your home directory,
 * the [desktop interfaces](https://snapcraft.io/docs/desktop-interfaces) for the Java launcher to run Java desktop applications, and
-* the [network interface](https://snapcraft.io/docs/network-interface) for the Java launcher to run Java networking applications and remote desktop applications with X11 forwarding.
+* the [network interface](https://snapcraft.io/docs/network-interface) for the Java launcher to run Java network applications.

 Install the OpenJDK Snap package from a channel other than the *stable* channel with one of the following commands: